-With so many cookbooks on the market, you may wonder if there is a need for yet another.
+With so many books on the market, you may wonder if there is a need for yet another.
 The simple answer is yes.

 The cookbook buying public is huge.
 Do you really think there would already be so many cookbooks out there if there wasn’t an eager market for them?
 Do you think publishers would release as many cookbook titles as they do every year if there wasn’t a constant demand for more?

-New cookbooks are being released all the time, and new cookbook authors appear every day.
+New cookbooks are being released all the time, and new authors appear every day.

-While the best reason to write a cookbook is probably the same reason you started your food truck (because you want to share your great food and terrific stories with the public) it may not be the only reason.
+While the best reason to write a book is probably the same reason you started your food truck.
+Because you want to share your great food and terrific stories with the public it may not be the only reason.
 Whatever your motivation for writing a cookbook, the bottom line is writing a cookbook can help you create a new revenue stream for your food truck.

 An added benefit is that writing a cookbook is more than just a new way of generating immediate income.
-That same cookbook has the potential to turn into a long-term profit producer.
+That same book has the potential to turn into a long-term profit producer.
 Cookbooks often continue to sell for many, many years after they were first published.
-A single cookbook can continue to provide long-term profits even years after you’ve written it.
+A single book can continue to provide long-term profits even years after you’ve written it.

-So the cookbook you write now could very well still be making money for you even if you shut your food truck business down.
+The cookbook you write now could still be making money for you even if you shut your food truck business down.
 This is referred to as “passive income” because after your initial investment of time, effort and money, you can sit back and spend your time doing other things while the money still continues to roll in.

 But while a lot of people dream of writing a cookbook, for most it never goes beyond that – a dream.
 Why?
 Because they really have no clue how to do it.
 And so they may try, but don’t get far.
-Or they may never even try, because they lack the motivation and confidence, knowing they lack the necessary knowledge and guidance.
+Or they may never even try, because they lack the motivation and confidence.
+Or they know they lack the necessary knowledge and guidance.

-In future articles I’ll cover some of the aspects of writing a cookbook such as working with a publisher and self-publishing.
+In future articles I’ll cover some of the aspects of writing a cookbook.
+Including topics such as working with a publisher and self-publishing.